“Well I guess Your Traveling Days Are Over.”

 Sound familiar?
 I started hearing it the moment I announced that I was pregnant.
 In our 8 years together, 5 married, my husband and I had traveled to 18 different countries.
 We had hiked the Inca trail, driven the Icefields Parkway in Banff, taken a microlight flight over Victoria Falls in Zambia, and spent a summer working at a hospital in Zimbabwe.

 Our daughter was exclusively breastfed (so we didn’t have concerns about water quality for bottles), healthy and not colicky.
 She had had her 2 month vaccinations and we consulted with our pediatrician prior to leaving.
 This is not to say I didn’t have concerns.
-Our daughter spit up – A LOT – and I worried about how much I would have to pack to survive 2 weeks away from home.
+Our daughter spit up – A LOT – and I worried about how much I would have to pack to survive 2 weeks in Greece with a baby.

 She also nursed every 2 hours during the day.
 I was concerned that I would be spending so much time breastfeeding that we wouldn’t have much time to enjoy the sights.
 All that being said, 3 month olds are portable, not eating solids, quite happy to be held and carried and sleep often (3-4 naps of varying lengths during the day makes for lots of time for sightseeing).